-B: I never had the opportunity to travel in high school, and College Break gave me the chance to go.
+B: I never had the opportunity to travel in high school, and Ultimate Break gave me the chance to go.
 Once I was there, my expectations were blown away.
 I had no idea what kind of impact this trip would have on me and it’s the reason I now look to travel all the time.
 It’s something everyone should do.

 Plan your next trip of a lifetime with existing friends or join the 50% of our travelers who sign up solo.
 Regardless of who you sign up with, no one travels alone.